 The International Nature Film Festival became an outstanding nature and environmental protection event in the region.
 With the support of the profession and the media we have managed to focus attention on Gödöllő, our natural values and their protection.

 In 2017, nearly 300 films and several thousand guests arrived to Gödöllő from 58 countries.
 At the Festival we showed 100 films free of charge over a period of three days and registered appr.
 40,000 program participants.
 More than 2,000 students participated in the Festival with classes or trips on what has become the traditional Student Day on Friday.
 We thank everybody who came and took part in the programs and those who followed the event from a distance.

 In additional to the free of charge screenings of the competition films, several programs waited for the visitors in May, 2017: entertaining nature-preservation and environmental-protection programs, the renewable outdoor photography exhibition entitled “Enchanting Hungary”, Trash Art Hungary sculpture exhibition, cinematic-arts and environmental protection conferences and a “Jam for Nature” musical talent show.

 We believe that films represent the first of the creative arts that directly utilizes time and space simultaneously.
 It represents one of the most popular media of our day, transmitting information and knowledge as well as providing entertainment.
 Our Festival is built around films, though is not only about films.
-The primary target audiences of the films - young people and families - must see and feel the messages of films, therefore in addition to the film screenings, we organize the nature and environmental-protection exhibitions, the presentations and connected events.
+Must see and feel the messages of the films.

 President of Hungary, János Áder serves as the chief patron of our Nature and Environmental Protection Festival.
 We thank him for his support!

 Let's meet in 2018 too!
 The IV.
 International Nature Film Festival will be in May 25-27, 2018.
 Everybody is welcome!